jbee/jbee.github.io/lex/index.md

 In case of a mismatch they point out the problematic position in both pattern and input sequence.

-They do not offer features like grouping, capturing or replacing input.
+They do not offer features like capturing or input replacement.

 ## Motivation

 Linear expressions are my solution to define patterns for terminals in an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-*Terminal* here is understood as any sequence of characters that describes one atomic thing.
+*Terminal* here is understood as any sequence of characters (or bytes) that describes one atomic thing.
 A leaf in a parse tree.
-Like identifiers, numbers or string literals.
+Like identifiers or number and string literals.

-With the goal of implementing a full general parser in very little code the use of regular expressions is not an option.
+With the goal of implementing a full general parser with very little code the use of regular expressions is not an option.
-Besides, they are a complex hard to predict general tool.
+Besides, they are a complex general tool that is hard to predict and master.
 A specific solution tweaked to the needs can be simpler and more predictable.